troyvit/troy.outbrain/README.md

 Our users are Account Managers, Customer Success Managers, Business, and Account Services.
 We want to expand that to help BI, Finance, Product and R&D.

 ## History
 I started at Outbrain in 2011 as an Account Manager (AM).
-I found I was much better at helping AMs find quick solutions to their problems.
+I found I was much better at helping AMs find quick solutions to their problems than I was at being an AM.
 In response Outbrain created the Technical Account Manager (TAM) position.
 As a TAM I co-founded and lead the Sales Engineering and QA positions within the TAM group.
-In 2015 I grew into the TAM team lead position.
-From there I became Technical Project Lead and the TAMs became Global Technical Operations (GTO).
+In 2015 I accepted the position of TAM Team Lead.
+After a year in that role I became Technical Project Lead and the TAMs became Global Technical Operations (GTO).

 ## Working with me
 ### Habits and schedule
 I work from home in Colorado.
 I start work around 9:30 a.m.
 ET and end at 7:00 to 7:30 p.m.
 ET, with an hour lunch.
-I'm most available on Slack, then email, then g-chat.
-You can call me any time although I recommend Telegram or WhatsApp for calls; otherwise if I don't recognize the number I don't answer.
+I'm most available on Slack, then email.
+You can call me any time although I recommend Telegram or WhatsApp for calls; otherwise if I don't recognize the number I may not answer.

 ### Features and bugs
 One of my big challenges is following through with administrative tasks.
 Call me on that and I'll be sure to get you the paperwork.